ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ### Deploying the gRPC web proxy
 {: #example-proxy}

-After we deploy a network, we can use the gRPC web proxy to import a peer or ordering node into an instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+After we deploy a network, we can use the gRPC web proxy to import a peer or ordering node into an instance of the Fabric Operations Console.
 Assuming that you downloaded the gRPC web proxy image, you can use the instructions below to connect a web proxy `peer0.org1.example.com`.

 1. You need to enable the operations service for the peer.
 This will allow the console to check if the peer or ordering node is healthy before it connects to the node.
 To enable the operations service for `peer0.org1.example.com`, add the following environment variables to the to the `peer0.org1.example.com` section of `docker-composer-base.yaml`:
     ```